cathyxinchangli/cee498ds-project11/manuscript.md

 Last but not least, lgbm is good at dealing with large dataset.

 However, the LightGBM still have some disadvantages.
-The main disadvantage of lgbm is it’s sensitive to overfitting.
+The main disadvantage of lgbm is it is sensitive to overfitting.
 And methods such as regularizations, and controlling the number of leaves can be used to address this problem.

 **LightGBM model #1: predicting meter_reading by meter type**<br>